LiePingWei/find-my-ncs/doc/app_dev/find_my_pairing.rst

 Each MFi partner using this SDK, should set their product plan configuration accordingly.

 By default, all Find My samples in this SDK use Nordic Semiconductor product plan.
-This setting is indicated by the CONFIG_FMNA_NORDIC_PRODUCT_PLAN configuration.
+This setting is indicated by the :kconfig:option:`CONFIG_FMNA_NORDIC_PRODUCT_PLAN` Kconfig option.
 You need to have a dedicated product plan for your accessory application development.

-Before you start to configure your product plan, make sure that the CONFIG_FMNA_NORDIC_PRODUCT_PLAN configuration is disabled.
+Before you start to configure your product plan, make sure that the :kconfig:option:`CONFIG_FMNA_NORDIC_PRODUCT_PLAN` Kconfig option is disabled.
 The following sections demonstrate how to set specific parameters for your plan.

 Product Data (PD)